AppleTV+'s New Movie "CODA" Is A Remake With A Few Necessary Updates

 "We have a very long history in movies where characters that are deaf happen to be victims and to be pitied and need help," Kotsur recently told NPR in American Sign Language (ASL).
 But, "they can be heroes," The Mandalorian actor continued, "They can be successful.
 They can work in whatever field.
 They just happen to be deaf."

-Forty percent of the script is in ASL, which is the third-most-studied language in American universities, according to Modern Language Association.
+Forty per cent of the script is in American Sign Language, which is the third-most-studied language in American universities, according to the Modern Language Association.
 Not to mention, the characters use sign language that is specific to the film's locale, the Massachusetts city of Gloucester, known for its fishing heritage.
 “It’s a good experience for the audience to come into deaf culture and get an inside view of what it looks like," Kotsur told The Associated Press.

 That commitment to authenticity doesn't stop onscreen either.
 All U.K. and U.S. cinema screenings of CODA will include open captions that need no special equipment, a move that Matlin, in a press release, said "couldn't be more groundbreaking" for the deaf and hard-of-hearing community.